arangodb/docs/3.10/programs-arangod-rocksdb.md

 the algorithmic complexity of the truncate operation to O(1), compared to O(n) for when this option is turned off (with n being the number of documents in the collection/shard).
-Previous versions of ArangoDB used RangeDeletes only on single server, but never in cluster.
+Previous versions of ArangoDB used RangeDeletes only on a single server, but never in a cluster.

 The default value for this startup option is `true`, and the option should only be changed in case of emergency.
 This option is only honored in the